 For instance, if your school only offers three AP classes, taking all three will weigh more heavily in your favor than a student who takes the same amount at a school that offers six.
 Colleges also want to see that you are willing to work hard and challenge yourself throughout high school, so taking AP classes now shows initiative and a willingness to push yourself beyond the bare minimum requirements for graduation.

 Moreover, doing well in an AP class shows admissions boards that you’re ready for the academic rigor of college itself.
 In fact, doing well on AP exams can even save you money, as many top schools will accept high enough scores (usually four or five) as college credit.
 A strong performance on a $94 dollar exam in high school might end up saving you thousands of dollars on the same class once you get to college.

 AP courses require that you devote a lot of time and energy to the rigorous workload in preparation for the exams.
 While you certainly want to challenge yourself to excel in subjects you think you can succeed in, you don’t want to overload yourself to the point that your other subjects begin to suffer.
-For example, if you’ve consistently done well in history throughout your high school career then your talents will most likely shine in classes like AP US and Global History.
+For example, if you’ve consistently done well in history throughout your high school career then your talents will most likely shine in classes like AP US History and AP World History.
 The mistake would be burdening yourself with three other AP classes that you don’t feel as confident in, spreading yourself so thin that your grades begin to suffer as a whole.

 The key is finding a balance between challenging yourself academically and maintaining a course load you can handle.
 Remember that admissions boards are looking not only at how many classes you took, but at how well you did in them and on the exams.
 Two fours is certainly better than four twos!